b3nk4n/wpi.imgd.planetary-defense/README.txt

 ################################################################################

 1. Intro
-1.1 Implementation Details
+ 1.1 Platform
-1.2 Plattform
 2. Build/Compile
-3. Testing
+3. Execution
-3.1 Run Tests
+ 3.1 Running the Game
-3.2 Unit Tests
+ 3.2 Game Controls
-3.3 Test Game
+ 3.3 Game Contents
+ 3.4 Additional Featurs
 4. File and Code Structure
-5. Bibliography
+5. Repository

 ################################################################################
 1. Intro
 ################################################################################

-### 1.1 Implementation Details
+### 1.1 Platform

-In project 2c, all additional features like additional utility functions, the scene graph (incl. layers and visibility), signal handling, seeds for random number generator and a splash screen were implemented.
-Additionally, following is also implemented:
-- Added an transparency character (%) for sprite files to allow transparent color to remove some weird visual effects

-### 1.2 Plattform

-The final part of the game engine for project 2 was developed using Cygwin on Windows 8, Debian KDE 12.04 Linux and GIT.
+Planetary Defense, a tower defense game for project 3 was developed using Cygwin on Windows 8, Debian KDE 12.04 Linux and GIT.
 The engine will not run on a MacOS machine, because of the different time-API, which is not implemented because it couldn't be tested without owning a MacOS system.